hatayama/uMCP/Packages/src/README.md

 4. Manual Setup (Usually Unnecessary)
 > [!NOTE]
-> Usually automatic setup is sufficient, but if needed, you can manually edit Cursor's configuration file (`.cursor/mcp.json`):
+> Usually automatic setup is sufficient, but if needed, you can manually edit the configuration file (e.g., `mcp.json`):

 ```json
 {